-Americana, rock, alternative country singer-songwriter Andy Sydow is a jack-of-all-trades.
-Throughout the course of a show he’s known to croon an audience with acoustic guitar ballads, play a few shredding slide guitar solos and even sit down at the keys to show off his surprising boogie-woogie piano chops.
+Americana, rock, folk, singer-songwriter Andy Sydow is a jack-of-all-trades.
+As an accomplished multi-instrumentalist who's lyrics paint a picture of poetic realism, Sydow tours constantly both solo and with a backing band.
+Throughout the course of a show he’s known to croon an audience with acoustic guitar ballads, rip a few slide guitar solos, and even sit down at the keys to show off his surprising boogie-woogie piano chops.

 Sydow draws comparisons to voices like Paul Simon and Jackson Browne, mixed with a roots rock vibe reminiscent of Tom Petty or Nathaniel Rateliff & The Night Sweats.
 He is a serious songwriter, though occasionally uses satire to get his point across.